 - At 8 months, the top central incisors come in.

-How Long Will Teething Last?
+How Long Does Teething Last?

-If you notice that your baby is displaying teething symptoms for more than a week, yet no teeth actually erupt, consider talking to your pediatrician to rule out other causes for your baby’s behavior.
+From start to finish, teething typically takes about 18 months, although the time between each set of teeth will give you and your child periodic breaks during this process.
+If you notice that your baby is displaying teething symptoms for more than a week, yet no teeth actually erupt, consider talking to your pediatrician.
+He or she will rule out any other potential causes of your baby’s behavior.

 - Irritability: Babies don’t necessarily understand why they are experiencing pain or discomfort and may become irritable or clingy.

 - Trouble sleeping: If your child is uncomfortable, he or she may have a harder time sleeping at night.

 - Swollen, sensitive gums: Changes in your baby’s gums, such as puffiness and redness can indicate that teething has begun.

 - Drooling: Teething can stimulate a lot of drooling, which often starts for most babies between 10 weeks and 4 months of age.

 - Ear pulling: You need to be careful with this one, because this can be a sign of an ear infection.
 However, the pain of teething can sometimes be experienced in the ear as well.

 - Loss of appetite: Teething can have a negative impact on your baby’s appetite.
 If you have concerns, schedule an appointment to see your doctor.